AmyB173/aimfor9-mathsGCSE/README.md

 ### Images

-- Maths Tutoring with Amy Logo and derivatives - created by my in my business "Maths Tutoring with Amy"
+- Maths Tutoring with Amy Logo and derivatives - created by me in my business "Maths Tutoring with Amy"
 - Background on 404 page

 ### Code